 Guinea pigs are social, and probably not very happy on their own.
 We advise getting two or more of the same sex at the same age when young.
-Introducing adults can lead to fighting, and using a rabbit as a companion often leads to bullying.
-Make & female cavies are hard to tell apart so your vet can accurately sex them for you to avoid unplanned breeding.
+Introducing adults can lead to fighting, and using a rabbit as a companion often leads to bullying as well as disease.
+Male & female cavies are hard to tell apart so your vet can accurately sex them for you to avoid unplanned breeding.

 A secure hutch allowing at least 0.5m2 per cavy should be provided and kept inside the house.
 Guinea pigs housed outside are extremely vulnerable to heat stroke, or predation by cats and foxes.

 Guinea pigs should be allowed out of the hutch every day to play and socialise under adult supervision.
 Watch out for crevices behind furniture or appliances, and chewing electrical cords.

 The most important aspect of a good hutch is the flooring.
 Harsh, rough or wire floors cause a condition called bumblefoot (ulcerative pododermatitis).
 In addition to smooth floors, soft bedding should be added, usually in the form of soft grass hay, changed at least every second day.
-This can be the same hay mentioned under Feeding.
+This can be the same hay mentioned later under Feeding.
 Under this should be an absorbent material to collect urine.
 Do not use straw or wood shavings as these get easily lodged in eyes and feet.

 Water is best provided in the form of sipper bottles.
 Make sure these are running by jiggling the ball valve at the end as guinea pigs can foul them with food particles.

 Hutches should also have areas where guinea pigs can hide, such as a den or tubing.
 You can buy an amazing range of special houses, tubes, pouches and toys to make their home more secure and interesting.

 Guinea Pigs share the same digestive and dental arrangement as rabbits, and so they have almost identical feeding requirements.
 If you follow the guide at Feeding Rabbits you will do well.
 Continuously growing teeth and caecal fermentation require an extremely high level of fibre in the diet to function well.